makersacademy/chitter-challenge/docs/review.md

 https://github.com/bbatsov/ruby-style-guide

-## Ensure Rakefile has appropriate tasks
+## Ensure Rakefile has Appropriate Tasks

 For migration and upgrade